Britain pushes to temper ECB power in banking union

 They also addressed one of the key obstacles to the project - how to cater for the 10 EU countries that are not in the euro zone and allay their fears that they could be sidelined in the new structure.

-But Britain’s finance minister, George Osborne, fears the ECB will use its authority to impose EU-wide regulation that would favor countries with the euro and put London’s financial center, using sterling, at a disadvantage.
+But Britain’s finance minister, George Osborne, fears the ECB will use its authority to impose EU-wide regulation that would favour countries with the euro and put London’s financial centre, using sterling, at a disadvantage.

 “It seems unlikely that the ECB would ride roughshod over the wishes of the Bank of England, but that is what the British Treasury is worried about,” said the first official.
 “They want safeguards to make sure that doesn’t happen.”